igaryakqwe/investment-platform-web/README.md

 You are welcome to contribute in any of the following ways:

 1. Report or fix bugs.
-2. Implement new features (e.g., filters, pet categories, maps).
+2. Implement new features (e.g., filters, blog, maps).
 3. Improve UI/UX or accessibility.
 4. Refactor or improve code readability.